ansible/molecule/doc/source/usage.rst

   $ molecule init role --role-name foo
   --> Initializing new role foo...
-  Successfully initialized role in /private/tmp/foo.
+  Initialized role in /private/tmp/foo successfully.

 Or Create a new scenario in an existing role:

 .. code-block:: bash

   $ cd foo
-  $ molecule init scenario --scenario-name default --role-name foo --> Initializing new scenario default...
   Successfully initialized scenario in /tmp/foo/molecule/default.
+  --> Initializing new scenario default...
+  Initialized scenario in /tmp/foo/molecule/default successfully.

 1. Update the role with needed functionality and tests.
 2. Install the dependencies by following the instructions in `INSTALL.rst`